The Nativity Season

 Materials

-- Resources Handout: St. Nicholas Banners
+- Resources: St. Nicholas Banners (instructions)

-- Resources Handout: Troparian of St. Nicholas
+- Resources Handout: St. Nicholas Troparion and Kontakion

-- Resources Handout: My Advent Calandar
+- Resources handout: My Advent Calandar

 - Icon of the Nativity of Christ